Lectures on LHC Physics: LHC phenomenology

+One aspect we can immediately learn from this Bayesian argument is how to combine different uncertainties, \ie statistical, systematic, and theoretical uncertainties for the same observable: we introduce one so-called nuisance parameter for each of these errors, describing the deviation of the measured value from the expected value for the given observable.
+All three nuisance parameters combined correspond to an actual observable, individually they are not interesting.
+This means that we want to remove them as dimensions or degrees of freedom from our big exclusive likelihood map.
+If the integral over model parameter space, including nuisance parameters, is well defined we simply integrate them out, leaving for example the normalization of our probability intact.
+If we write out this integration it turns out to be a \underline{convolution}.

+As is well known, the convolution of several Gaussians is again a Gaussian.
+The convolution of a Gaussian experimental error with a flat theory error returns a two-sided error distribution which has a peak again.
+While we started with the assumption that theory errors should not give a preferred value within the error band, the measure in model space after convolution again returns such a maximum.

-A profile likelihood instead projects the best fitting point of the unwanted direction onto the new parameter space; for each binned parameter point in the $(n-1)$-dimensional space we explore the $n$th direction which is to be removed $\mathcal{L}(x_{1,...,n-1},x_n)$.
-Along this direction we pick the best value and it with the lower-dimensional parameter point $\mathcal{L}(x_{1,...,n-1}) \equiv \mathcal{L}^{\text{max}(n)} (x_{1,...,n-1},x_n)$.
+The frequentist construction to reduce the number of model parameters avoids any measure in model parameter space, but leads to mathematical problem: to keep the mathematical properties of a likelihood as a probability measure, including the normalization, we would indeed prefer to integrate over unwanted directions.
+In the frequentist approach such a measure is not justified.
+An alternative solution which is defined to keep track of the best--fitting points in model space is the \underline{profile likelihood}.
+It projects the best fitting point of the unwanted direction onto the new parameter space; for each binned parameter point in the $(n-1)$-dimensional space we explore the $n$th direction which is to be removed $\lumi(x_{1,...,n-1},x_n)$.
+Along this direction we pick the best value and identify it with the lower--dimensional parameter point $\lumi(x_{1,...,n-1}) \equiv \lumi^{\text{max}(n)} (x_{1,...,n-1},x_n)$.
 Such a projection avoids defining a measure but it does not maintain for example the normalization of the likelihood distribution.

-The Rfit scheme projects away a flat theory error as well as a Gaussian experimental error.
-For the center of the distribution this means we need to cut open the experimental Gaussian distribution and insert a flat theory piece.
-For the log-likelihood $\chi^2 = -2 \log \mathcal{L}$ given a set of measurements $\vec d$ and in the presence of a general correlation matrix $C$ this gives us
+We first compute the profile likelihood for two one-dimensional Gaussians affecting the same measurement $x$, removing the nuisance parameter $y$, and ignoring the normalization.
+The form of the combined likelihood is the same as for a convolution, except that the integral over $y$ is replaced by the maximization,

+We use that the profile likelihood over $y$ and $y'$ is the same after the linear transformation.
+Just like in the case of the convolution, the profile likelihood of two Gaussian is again a Gaussian with $\sigma^2 = \sigma_1^2 + \sigma_2^2$.
+Next, we use the same reasoning to see what happens if we combine two sources of flat errors with identical widths,

+Each of the original boxes starts with a of $x_\text{max} - x_\text{min}$.
+The width of the box covering the allowed values for $x$ after computing the profile likelihood is $2 (x_\text{max} - x_\text{min})$, so unlike for the Gaussian case the two flat errors get \underline{added linearly}, even though they are assumed to be uncorrelated.
+We can follow the same kind of calculation for the combination of a Gaussian and a flat box--shaped distribution,